Hoyleton Youth and Family Services

 Kyleisha has been in and out of foster homes for most of her teen years.
 She doesn’t have a family to rely on, and she’s struggled to find a connection with others.
 When she began the Independent Living Opportunity program, she quickly made connections with our team members.
 She discovered constructive ways to manage her anger and learned how to be an independent, responsible woman.
 She currently lives on her own and works full-time while taking college classes.
 Her goal is to regain custody of her daughter and finish schooling to be a homicide detective.

-Support our Families
+Support Our Families

 Foster families across Illinois need your help.
 Donate to provide basic needs, counseling support, and wraparound services to a foster child.